natebrennand/cpp_collections/TUTORIAL.md

 ## 1. Getting Started

-In order to run C++ Collections, [download][1] and `#include collections.`* for the Collection class (hereforth referred to as Collection with a capital 'C') or `#include streams.h` for the Stream class (hereforth referred to as Stream with a capital 'S').
+In order to run C++ Collections, [download][1] and `#include collections.` for the Collection class (here forth referred to as Collection with a capital 'C') or `#include streams.h` for the Stream class (here forth referred to as Stream with a capital 'S').

-Once you've installed and added the appropraite libraries, you can then start by creating an either Collection or Stream object.
+Once you've installed and added the appropriate libraries, you can then start by creating an either Collection or Stream object.
 The difference between a Collection and a Stream object is:

 - Collections are traditional functional abstractions on lists are used to define finite lists.